 The Director of Finance is appointed by the City Manager and is subject to his or her direction and supervision.
-In accordance with the City Charter, Article VIII, Section 806, the Director of Finance is charged with responsibility for the conduct of all Finance Department functions, including the custody and investment of City funds, and the development of procedures to implement this Policy.
-The Director of Finance is further responsible for the duties and powers imposed by the general laws of the State of California upon City Treasurers, City Assessors and City Tax Collectors.
+In accordance with the City Charter, Article VIII, Section 806, the Director of Finance is charged with responsibility for the conduct of all Finance Department functions, including the power and duty to "maintain custody and investment of City all public funds and securities belonging to or under the control of the City, and deposit and invest funds in accordance with principles of sound treasury management and in accordance with the applicable laws or ordinances.", and the development of procedures to implement this Policy.
+The Furthermore, the Director of Finance is further responsible for shall have "the duties and powers imposed by the general laws of the State of California upon City Treasurers, City Assessors and City Tax Collectors."

-Subject to the limitations and requirements specified in this Policy, the Director of Finance and his/her authorized designee(s) can execute agreements and other forms of documentation in order to make investments in Authorized Investments (as defined in Section 9.0, below).
-Under the oversight of the Director of Finance, responsibility for the operation of the investment program may be delegated to the Finance staff, who shall act in accordance with established written procedures and internal controls consistent with the Policy.
-The Director of Finance shall be responsible for all transactions undertaken and shall establish a system of controls in accordance with Section 14.0 of this Policy.
+Subject to the limitations and requirements specified in this Policy, the Director of Finance and his/her authorized designee(s) can execute agreements and other forms of documentation in order to make investments in Authorized Investments (as defined in Section 9.0, below), including but not limited to opening and maintaining accounts with banks, custodians, broker/dealers and other agents used in the process of investment transactions.

+Under the oversight of the Director of Finance, responsibility for the operation of the investment program may be delegated to the Finance staff currently included in the definition of City Investment Officials, who shall act in accordance with established written procedures and internal controls consistent with the Policy.
+The Director of Finance shall be responsible for all investment transactions undertaken and shall establish a system of controls in accordance with Section 14.0 of this Policy.